mathiasgrimm/arraypath/README.md

 Parameters Consistency
 --------------------------
-The parameter will always be in this sequence, when available:
+The parameters will always be in this sequence, when available:

 `$arrayData, $index, $value, $default`